Living with Schizophrenia: Effects of Schizophrenia

 Living With Schizophrenia When Properly Treated by a Doctor

 People living with schizophrenia process information differently than a normal person does.
-If treated with medications and therapy, life with schizophrenia can look just like anyone else’s normal life – with a few differences.
+If treated with schizophrenia medications and therapy, life with schizophrenia can look just like anyone else’s normal life – with a few differences.
 Some days you may need to leave work early because you’re just having one of your “bad spells”.
 Other days, your different way of looking at and processing the world may cause co-workers to value your creativity and ability to recognize patterns across large swaths of data.

 There will be times when you might pick up "extra information" about the people around you.
 You may feel like everyone can see into your mind.
 But, when treated properly by a physician, most of the time these disorganized thought processes just reside quietly in the back of the mind.